Request Features in ASP.NET Core

 By Steve Smith

-Web server features related to how HTTP requests and responses are handled have been factored into interfaces.
+Web server implementation details related to HTTP requests and responses are defined in interfaces.
 These interfaces are used by server implementations and middleware to create and modify the application's hosting pipeline.

 ASP.NET Core defines a number of HTTP feature interfaces in